Analytical solution for nonadiabatic quantum annealing to arbitrary Ising spin Hamiltonian: Results

 The theory of simulated QA has previously produced various bounds on the rate of change of the coupling \cite{Morita2006-ai,Morita2007-gc,morita-08}.
 The simulated QA is a Monte-Carlo algorithm, which performance dependence on $N$ and $T$ can be different from the performance of the physical QA but both algorithms are interesting to compare.
 According to Ref.~\cite{Morita2007-gc}, to guarantee the convergence of the simulated QA for binary couplings in the Ising Hamiltonian, as $t\rightarrow \infty$, to $O(1)$ ground state probability, the field should change as

 where $\xi$ is exponentially small for large $N$.
 Our solution agrees with this estimate.
 It shows the convergence of QA computing to the ground state in the adiabatic limit, during a finite non-polynomial in $N$ annealing time (\ref{tauab}).
 However, for a fair comparison, the result in Ref.~\cite{Morita2007-gc} must be extended to the limit of maximal complexity of (\ref{Hgen}).
-At least the fact that the number of terms in $H_I$ can be exponentially large adds an extra exponential overhead on the Monte-Carlo algorithms, such as the simulated QA.
+At least the fact that the number of terms in $H_I$ can be exponentially large adds an extra large overhead on the Monte-Carlo algorithms, such as the simulated QA, because the time to calculate just one eigenvalue becomes, itself, exponentially large.
+In the worst case then, the calculation time should grow as $\sim{{\cal N}^2}$.
+In contrast, programming such a complex $H_I$ for QA means setting $O(\cal{N})$ different couplings {\it only once}.
+This takes only $O(\cal{N})$ amount of time and therefore this preparation step for QA can change only the exponential prefactor but not the exponential scaling in (\ref{tauab}).

 The result (\ref{tauab}) also shows that the generally exponentially hard computational problem requires exponentially large calculation time for a precise solution.
 Hence, computational difficulties reemerge in some form in different computational approaches.
 For specific problems, this annealing time can be generally obtained by the gap analysis and fine-tuning of the protocol for a specific $H_I$.
 For example, if the minimal gap over the ground state scales as $\sim 1/\sqrt{\cal{N}}$, this imposes the same constraint for the annealing time $\tau_a \sim \cal{N}$.
-However, we stress that the gap analysis for complex $H_I$ can be very challenging, and a proper choice of the annealing protocol, $g(t)$ and $H_t$, requires individual tuning \cite{Cubitt2015-rx,Albash2018-qr}.
+However, we stress that the gap analysis for complex $H_I$ can be very challenging, and a proper choice of the annealing protocol, $g(t)$ and $H_M$, requires individual tuning \cite{Cubitt2015-rx,Albash2018-qr}.
 In contrast, our analytic solution applies for all $H_I$ with a fixed simple form of the annealing protocol.

 The time estimate (\ref{tauab}) can be compared to the one for a classical search algorithm that would identify the ground state of the diagonal matrix $H_I$.
 If the entries of $H_I$ are random, there is no other way but to compare all eigenvalues, which requires ${\cal N}$ computational steps.
-Using this analogy, Eq.~(\ref{tauab}) suggests that $\tau_I$ can be considered as an analog of the single computation time step and $\tau_a$ is the analog of the full computation time in the classical search algorithms.
+Using this analogy, equation~(\ref{tauab}) suggests that $\tau_I$ can be considered as an analog of the single computation time step and $\tau_a$ is the analog of the full computation time in the classical search algorithms.